bowdenk7/attach-container-blog/README.md

 ![connecting notification](images/connecting.png)

-VS Code is installing a copy of the VS Code server inside the container where you app is running.
+VS Code is installing a copy of the VS Code server inside the container where your app is running.
 We then connect from your local VS Code to the remote VS Code server.
-The result is you have your local copy of VS Code with all your settings, themes, and keybindings, but it's running inside the container with your application.
+The result is you have your local copy of VS Code with all your settings, themes, and key bindings, but it's running inside the container with your application.

 This becomes clear if you open the terminal and poke around a bit:
 ```